 How to Inspire, Hire and Grow Diverse Talent

-The How to Inspire, Hire and Grow Diverse Talents toolkit provides practical guidance to help businesses inspire future talent, develop inclusive recruitment processes and provide an enabling work environment to help employees thrive.
+The How to Inspire, Hire and Grow Diverse Talents toolkit, supported by JTI, provides practical guidance to help businesses inspire future talent, develop inclusive recruitment processes and provide an enabling work environment to help employees thrive.
 The guide is structured around the Business in the Community (BITC) Employment Framework.

 About Business in the Community’s Employment Framework